 - Description of the employer's business, the employee's professional skill level or position and employee's desire to enter into employment with the employer.

 - Describe the term of the agreement.
-Note: Employment is presumed to be at-will.
-In order to rebut this presumption, the employee has the burden of proving that the agreement is one for either a specific duration, that the employee will be discharged only for “Just” cause, that the employee offered additional consideration to the employer, or that applicable and recognized public policy calls for such a result.
+Note: Employment is presumed to be at-will without a signed contract.
+In order to rebut this presumption, the employee has the burden of proving that the agreement is one for either a specific duration, that the employee will be discharged only for "Just" cause, that the employee offered additional consideration to the employer, or that applicable and recognized public policy calls for such a result.
 Luteran v.
 Loral Fairchild Corp.
 455 Pa.
 Super.
 364, 370, 688 A.2d 211, 214 (1997).

 - Describe the duties of the employee, and consider the need to reassign the employee to other duties or to other places of work.
 How much time is the employee to spend in this employment?